alexmanrique/blog/_posts/2020-08-01-how-to-add-subscriber-popup-jekyll.md

 ---
 layout: single
-title: "How to add a subscriber pop-up with Jekyll"
+title: "How to add a subscriber pop-up in your Jekyll blog"
 date: 2020-08-01 13:20:53 +0200
 categories: development
 comments: true